aarontrowbridge/aarontrowbridge.github.io/content/posts/11-multilevel-transmon.md

 where $\hat{n}$ is the charge number operator and $\hat{\varphi}$ is the phase operator; $\hat{n} \equiv \partial_{\hat{\varphi}}$ and $\hat{\varphi}$ are canonically conjugate variables.
 The first term is the charging energy of the capacitor and the second term is the Josephson energy.

-For small $\varphi$, we can expand the cosine term to fourth order:
+For small $\varphi$, i.e. weak anharmonicity, we can approximate (1) by expanding the cosine term to fourth order:

 $$
 \begin{equation}